ElifSinemAktas/data-transformation-with-spark/README.md

 - Create "tmdb-bronze" and "tmdb-silver" buckets.
-<br>We will use the silver bucket to store rafined data later.</br>
+<br>We will use the silver bucket to store refined data later.</br>
 <img src="images/buckets.png" width = 700>

 We'll work on tmdb_5000_credits.csv and tmdb_5000_movies.csv datasets for this study.